instill-ai/instill-core/README.md

 - [Airbyte](https://github.com/airbytehq/airbyte) for abundant destination connectors

-, and hope VDP can also enrich the open-source communities in a way to bring more practical use cases in unstructured visual data processing.
+We hope VDP can also enrich the open-source communities in a way to bring more practical use cases in unstructured visual data processing.

 ## Quick start